-The senior (65+ year-old) population will be a significant percentage of the population soon.
+The senior (65+ year-old) population will be a significant percentage of the population in the near future.
 This segment of the population is growing due to the advancing Baby Boomer generation.
 That generation will play a major role in shaping our housing future in terms of both supply and demand.
 It is widely believed that this generation will prefer to "age in place".
 This notion is discussed in the Analysis of Impediments to Fair Housing.